Summary: Physics (page 2)

 10.

-11. The answer is simple: since it belongs to the same science to know specificity and matter up to a certain point (health, and the bile and phlegm in which health is found), then it must belong to physics to know both natures
+11. The answer is straightforward: since it belongs to the same science to know specificity and matter up to a certain point (health, and the bile and phlegm in which health is found), then it must belong to physics to know both natures

 12.

-There is therefore only one science of nature, physics.
+There is therefore only one science of nature: physics.

 13.